-The only credit card information available on PC Branch is your current balance.
-For detailed information about your credit card account you need to enroll in mycardinfo.
-“Mycardinfo” allows you to view current activity, past statements and much more.
+The credit card information is available under the Account Summary page.
+For detailed information about your credit card click on the credit card and it will allow you to view current activity, past statements, and much more.

 After you make a transfer on PC Branch, a confirmation screen will appear and will show your new balances in the “Available” section.
 Your new balance becomes effective immediately.